Abdallah-Obaid/PWC-FRONT/README.md

  and can give feedback, ask for a pay-rise and take scheduled days off.
 ## Project features
 - An attendance management system that lets you track your employers.
-- Automated payroll that allows you to enter pay rates for each person.
 - Time off and vacation tracking that allows teams to easily request time off, view balances, and get approval.
-- Chat: keeps your employers connecting to the latest news.
 ## MiddleWare
 - Basic authorization middleware leverages two npm modules: bcrypt and jsonwebtoken
 - Custom built linkedIn OAuth middleware